Director's Training 40-Hour Workshop

 Facilitator: Althea Penn, M.Ed.Adm., NAC, PDS, ODP

 Althea has a passion for excellence in early childhood development programs and their availability to every child.
 She is an amazing presenter with over eighteen years of experience in educational administration.
-She holds a National Administrator Credential, Master’s degree in Education Administration and an undergraduate degree in Organizational Leadership.
+She holds a National Administrator Credential, Master of science degree in Education Administration and an undergraduate degree in Organizational Leadership.
 She is a Child Development Council Professional Development Specialist for the national CDA credential.
 She has written several

 state approved training curriculums and has facilitated numerous adult education courses, conferences and seminars.
 She is an enthusiastic independent consultant, helping child care programs obtain licensing and perform institutional assessments which lead to accreditation.
 She will share real-life experiences in program management and development.